finerbrighterlighter/myanmar_covid19/README.md

 # Disclaimer

-The author graduated Dentistry from University of Dental Medicine, Yangon, Myanmar. <br> I am currently doing my masters in Data Science for Healthcare at Department of Clinical Epidemiology and Biostatistics, Faculty of Medicine Ramathibodhi Hospital, Mahidol University, Bangkok, Thailand.
+I, the author, graduated Dentistry from University of Dental Medicine, Yangon, Myanmar. <br> I am currently doing my masters in Data Science for Healthcare at Department of Clinical Epidemiology and Biostatistics, Faculty of Medicine Ramathibodhi Hospital, Mahidol University, Bangkok, Thailand.
  <br> <br>
 This currently is a work in progress.<br>